 As a global brewer, we depend on high-quality agricultural crops to brew our beers.
-That’s why we support the livelihoods of farming communities worldwide, working with nearly 50,000 direct farmers across more than 15 countries and five continents to grow natural ingredients — including barley, corn, rice, hops, sorghum and cassava — that allow us to brew the best beers.
+That’s why we support the livelihoods of farming communities worldwide, working with over 35,000 direct farmers across 13 countries and five continents to grow natural ingredients — including barley, corn, rice, hops, sorghum and cassava — that allow us to brew the best beers.

 By supporting our direct farmers to be skilled, connected and financially empowered, we are helping them improve their productivity, their profitability, and their efficient use of natural resources, such as soil and water.
 We believe research, knowledge, technology and financing are the key to transforming agriculture at scale.
 We leverage these to advance agricultural development and measure our impact through yields, resource-efficiency, soil health and smallholder incomes.